scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 Here, R represents are rotation matrix.
-This would be a relatively complicated procedure because we would need to re-evaluate the function g(x) at each iteration of the optimzation.
+This would be a relatively complicated procedure because we would need to re-evaluate the function g(x) at each iteration of the optimization.
 It is far more efficient to instead generate the rotations in the feature space.
 To do this we borrow from quantum theory, and present Wigner's D-matrices,